Ro5hi/fractals/README.md

 ## Optimization

 My default Effects Settings are optimized to run on my computer.
 Depending on your computer specs, the fractals may take a couple of seconds to load.
-If you'd like to optimize the render time, adjust the maxLevels value.
-If you're still having trouble, I also recommend possibly lowering the branches or removing the shadows if you're having difficulty.
-The shadows adds depth of detail to your fractal renders.
+In your local environment, if you'd like to optimize the render time then I do suggest adjusting the maxLevels value.
+If you're still having trouble, I also recommend possibly lowering the sides or adjusting the shadows if you're having difficulty loading your fractals.

 ## Demo